Italian Conversation C1

 - September, February

 This is an online course.
 To be able to participate in this course, you are advised to use a headset with microphone.
 To check that everything is working properly, please use: Quick Tech Check

-The course material will be provided by the teacher.
+The course material will be provided by the language instructor.

 Target group and admission requirements

 This course is intended for highly educated adults, both students and staff members of Leiden University, as well as interested parties with no affiliation with Leiden University.

 This course requires knowledge of the Italian language.
 Participants who have reached C1 level at the Academic Language Centre can register directly.
 Other participants should complete an entry test to determine whether their level is appropriate.
 This test is a computer test.
 You can do the test at the Language Centre, or you can download the test and do it at home.

 - The maximum number of participants for this course is 14.

 - The course load is 56 hours.
 On request a Course load declaration form can be issued.
 The student should enquire with their department whether course participation can be converted into credits.

 - The holiday periods can be found in the Academic Language Centre's academic calendar.